getrailo/railo-tests/README.md

 Unit Tests for Railo Server.

 This Test Suite needs [MXUnit](http://mxunit.org/) to be installed (copy of the folder MXUnit in webroot) and they need at least Railo 4.1.1.000.
+To write your own testcases, check out the folder "/testcase-templates", there you can find various testcase templates with readme to all of them.

 Mapped Folders